 Royalty is a word very few have in their description when they must explain who they are.
 It is a phrase we associate with others and stare in wonder at their lives.
-A couple of years ago the marriage of the Prince of Wales was all the rage.
+A few years ago, the marriage of the Prince of Wales was all the rage.
 Everyone wanted to see the royal wedding.
 It was the same for his brother and his parents.
-Because of the time difference from America to England, many that I know set their clocks to arise earlier than normal just to watch the wedding.
-The world places great importance on those who have titles before their name, especially when they are part of a royal family.
+Because of the time difference between America and England, many people I know set their clocks to rise earlier than usual to watch the wedding.
+The world places great importance on those with titles before their name, especially when they are part of a royal family.
 Little girls dress up as princesses.
 They want to mimic the ones they see in movies and pretend to be a princess.
 They feel special while portraying the role of royalty.

 I Peter 2:9 “But ye are a chosen generation, a royal priesthood, a holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvelous light:”

 Notice this verse begins with “But.”
 He has just told us in the previous verse how the Jews rejected Jesus.
 He is the foundation of the house of God, but they stumbled over him.
-They did not want a servant who came to suffer, they wanted a conquering King!
-Most today still reject him, but for those who have received Him as their Savior, they have become royalty.
+They did not want a servant who came to suffer.
+They wanted a conquering King!
+Most today still reject him, but those who have received Him as their Savior have become royalty.
 We should be drastically different because we are chosen.
-If you travel around the world you will see a vast difference between the habits and desires of other countries, and people.
+If you travel around the world, you will see a vast difference between the habits and desires of other countries and people.
 This should also be evidenced in those of the royal priesthood.
 In Matthew 5:13, Jesus calls us the salt of the earth.
 Salt is an agent used to preserve.
-We are to preserve this world from decay by introducing them to Jesus who can bring them into this royal family.
+We are to preserve this world from decay by introducing them to Jesus, who can bring them into this royal family.
 In verse 14, he calls us the light of the world.
 We show the way to the royal kingdom.

 I Peter 2:10-11 “Which in time past were not a people, but are now the people of God: which had not obtained mercy, but now have obtained mercy.
 Dearly beloved, I beseech you as strangers and pilgrims, abstain from fleshly lusts, which war against the soul;”